mohnish/money/README.md

 # Money

-An app to manage my monthly bills and expenses.
+Money is an app to manage your bills and payments.
+It helps you reach your financial goals by showing you where you have been spending the most and where you can save.

 ## Features